naima90/movie-searcher/README.md

 - **Search Functionality**: Quickly search for movies by title.
 - **Detailed Movie Information**: View details such as release date, cast, synopsis, and ratings.
 - **Responsive Design**: Optimized for both desktop and mobile devices.
-- **Favorites List**: Save your favorite movies for easy access later.
+- **Favourites List**: Save your favourite movies for easy access later.

 ## Technologies Used